 They called me back.
 They said it’s safe.

 Definitely a relief, but wouldn’t it be nice (and a heck of a lot easier) if all medications had to be labeled whether they contained gluten?
 I mean, how cool would that be?

 Well…your dream could become a reality.
 But we need your help.

 Representatives Tim Ryan (Ohio) and Nita Lowey (NY) have introduced the Gluten in Medication Disclosure Act.
 Why did they do it?
 I’ll let my two new BFF’s explain.

 From Tim Ryan:

 That’s the good news.
-The bad news is that the bill was introduced in both 2013 and 2015 and did not get enacted.
-So he’s giving it another shot (god bless him).
+The bad news is that the bill was introduced in 2013 and did not get enacted.
+So they just recently reintroduced it again.

 Passing a bill is a five-step process.
 It gets introduced (“Hello Bill…nice to meet you.”), gets reported by the Congressional Committee, passes House, passes Senate, passes gas (just kidding) and finally gets signed by the President.

-Why does the bill once again have such a slim chance of being passed?
+So why does it have an estimated zero percent chance of being passed?
 Because politicians are like most people; if it doesn’t affect them, they don’t care.
 And lord knows how many of them are in the pockets of the large pharmaceutical companies.
 A fellow celiac emailed his local congressman (Congressman Rohrabacher) about supporting the act and what did he get in response?
 A canned letter bashing The Affordable Care Act (Obamacare).
 Unreal.
 This is why congress has a 9% favorability rating, falling below traffic jams and cockroaches.